alkoclick/alkoclick.github.io/words/10 years of professional software engineering.md

 ![](../media/ipod-nano-5g.png)
 *[Matthieu Riegler](https://commons.wikimedia.org/wiki/File:IPod_nano_5G.png), Wikimedia Commons, CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons*

 You don't have to make beautiful things, but is important to understand the basics what makes them beautiful.
-Color, composition, perspective and art styles are all skills, you can learn their basics by reading a book or taking a course.
-It's important that you consciously choose if you will invest your time in aesthetics, or any other task, and what that time will get you.
+Color, composition, perspective, and art styles are all skills, you can learn their basics by reading a book or taking a course.
+It's essential that you consciously choose if you will invest your time in aesthetics, or any other task, and what that time will get you.
 Software engineers consistently underestimate this aspect of our craft.

 ## Sales
 ![](../media/exit-through-the-gift-shop.png)